khakhalin/Teaching/Intro_Neuroscience/syllabus_remote_f2020.md

 To get an **A:**

 * **On top of everything specified in “B”**, write a good final essay about a neuroscience paper.
 See the detailed instructions at the end of this document.
 We may also have some sort of "paper presentation session" for those that decide to try it.

->  💡 Note that I reserve the right to slightly change the rules as we go if it becomes obvious that something simply does not work.
-The changes will never be retroactive though: if the rules change, it only applies to future assignments, not to past assignments :) So have no worry.

 # Attendance and late policy